MidanAhmed/ddos-detection/README.md

 ## Description

-A Distributed Denail-of-Service (DDoS) attack is a malicious attempt to disrupt the normal traffic of a targeted server, service or network by overwhelming the target or its surrounding infrastructure with a flood of Internet traffic.
+A Distributed Denial-of-Service (DDoS) attack is a malicious attempt to disrupt the normal traffic of a targeted server, service or network by overwhelming the target or its surrounding infrastructure with a flood of Internet traffic.

 There are different ways to prevent these attacks, but none of them can be cent-percent accurate, our motive is to design a firewall for avoiding DDoS attacks.
 For that, accurate detection of the attack is essential.